Leo Jaymz DLH0051 DIY TL Lefthand Electric Guitar Kit Review

 The Challenges

 Not everything went smoothly.
-The instructions were vague, to put it kindly.
-I spent an embarrassing amount of time figuring out the wiring setup.
-It doesn’t help that I’m left-handed and the kit is specifically designed for lefty players (yay!), but the diagrams didn’t really cater to that.
+The instructions are vague, to put it kindly.
+The wiring setup takes a fair amount of time to work out.
+The kit is specifically designed for lefty players, but the diagrams don’t really cater to that.

 Also, the tuners are basic at best.
 They work, but if you’re planning on any serious playing, you’ll want to upgrade them.
-The nut was another weak point.
-It’s a cheap plastic piece that I replaced with a bone nut almost immediately.
-Oh, and don’t even get me started on the minor misalignment of the neck pocket—it was fixable, but a hassle.
+The nut is another weak point.
+It’s a cheap plastic piece worth replacing with a bone nut almost immediately.
+There’s also a minor misalignment of the neck pocket, which is fixable, but a hassle.

 A Quick Comparison to Competitors